pxslip/db-studio/docs/contributing/introduction.md

 #### Implementing Features

-With the continuous growth of Directus, more and more people are relying on Directus for (critical) data workloads in various use cases.
-This means we need to be careful with any changes that might affect the stability, security, performance, or scalability of Directus.
+With the continuous growth of d9, more and more people are relying on d9 for (critical) data workloads in various use cases.
+This means we need to be careful with any changes that might affect the stability, security, performance, or scalability of d9.
 For this reason, it's important that any new feature is properly thought through and discussed before being implemented.

 Before you start writing code to implement your new feature idea, please read through and understand our triaging